silverbulletmd/silverbullet/website/Object Index.md

 # Indexing
 ## Initial indexing process
 When you launch a fresh client for the first time, the object index will be built from scratch.
 Depending on the size of your space this can take anything between a few seconds and minutes.
 If the process takes longer than a few seconds, you will see progress with a blue status circle.
-Until this initial indexing process finishes, you will notice that things like [[API/widget|Widgets]] and [[Space Lua/Lua Integrated Query]] are not yet rendered, this is to avoid errors and invalid data.
+Until this initial indexing process finishes, you will notice that things like [[API/widget|Widgets]] and [[Space Lua/Integrated Query]] are not yet rendered, this is to avoid errors and invalid data.

 After the initial index process, the index will be kept up-to-date incrementally.